rust-lang/cargo/doc/book/src/reference/rust-version.md

 > [!NOTE]
 > [Changing `rust-version`](semver.md#env-new-rust) is assumed to be a minor incompatibility

+> [!TIP]
-> **Recommendation:** Choose a policy for what Rust versions to support and when that is changed so users can compare it with their own policy and,
+> Choose a policy for what Rust versions to support and when that is changed so users can compare it with their own policy and,
 > if it isn't compatible,
 > decide whether the loss of general improvements or the risk of a blocking bug that won't be fixed is acceptable or not.
 >